kedar2/Oversquashing/README.md

 conda activate oversquashing
 ```
 ## Spectral expansion plots
 To test the spectral expansion of a graph under RLEF, G-RLEF, or SDRF, run the file plots.py.
-By default, it will produce a figure for a path of 3 cliques, each with 10 vertices.
+By default, it will produce a figure for a path of 3 cliques, each with 10 nodes.
 ## NeighborsMatch experiment
 To run the NeighborsMatch experiment, run the file `run_neighborsmatch.py`.
 The following commands will run the experiment for the G-RLEF and SDRF rewirings.
 ```